sysen-limited/grunt-cucumber-coverage/README.md

 Type: `String`
 Default: `null`

-This equates to the `--root` option for istanbul cover
+This equates to the `--root` option for istanbul coverage.

+### options.format
+Execution report of the features which are passing or failing.

+Type: `String`
+Default: `pretty`

+Options for formatting are;

+> `pretty` - show feature execution as it occurs with each step occurring
+> `progress` - displays a single character to signify a pass or failure of each scenario step executed
+> `json` - outputs a json formatted data as the results of feature execution
+> `summary` - provides a summary of execution only after all features and scenarios have completed

+This equates to the `--reporter` option for cucumber.

+### options.print
+Results of the coverage shown in stdout (console) after feature execution completes.

+Type: `String`
+Default: `summary`

+Options for formatting are;

+> `none` - do not provide any coverage information
+> `summary` - show just to total coverage percentages for all source files
+> `detail` - information about every source file with coverage details
+> `both` - shows both the detail output followed by the summary result

+This equates to the `--print` option for istanbul coverage.

+### options.report
+Select the output format of test coverage report to be produced.

+Type: `String`
+Default: `lcov`

+Options for the report are;

+> `html` - creates HTML files with annotations for source code covered
+> `lcovonly` - creates only an lcov.info file as output
+> `lcov` - generates both the HTML and lcov.info reports
+> `cobertura` - create a cobertura-coverage.xml report to use with Hudson CI
+> `text-summary` - a simple text summary of the coverage result, output is to stdout (console)
+> `text` - a more detailed text report showing information about all source files covered
+> `teamcity` - generates a series of message used by Team City for coverage reporting

+This equates to the `--report` option for istanbul coverage.

 ### options.steps
-Specify where step definitions are located from project root directory
+Specify where step definitions are located from project root directory.

 Type: `String`
 Default: `<src>/step_definitions`

-This equates to the `--require` option for cucumber
+This equates to the `--require` option for cucumber.

 ### options.tags
-Run just a specific tag or tags for a feature file set
+Run just a specific tag or tags for a feature file set.

 Type: `String` or `Array`
 Default: `null`

-This equates to the `--tags` option for cucumber
+This equates to the `--tags` option for cucumber.

 > Hint:
 > Run just one tag `@tag`